kmnhan/erlabpy/docs/source/userguide.rst

 User Guide
 **********

+.. admonition:: Work in Progress
+   :class: warning

+   The user guide is incomplete.
+For the full list of packages and modules provided by ERLabPy, see :doc:`reference`.

 This section contains some examples for getting started with ARPES data analysis and visualization.
-For the full list of packages and modules provided by ERLabPy, see :doc:`reference`.

 Introduction